tonioloewald/xinjs-timezone-picker/README.md

 that provides a graphical timezone-picker, inspired by Apple's graphical timezone-picker.

-`<timezone-picker>` has been made as compact and fast-loading as possible, by keeping the geometry to a minimum, computing as using data provided by `Intl` where possible, and generating the underlying SVG data on-the-fly.
+`<timezone-picker>` has been made as compact and fast-loading as possible, by keeping the geometry to a minimum, using data provided by `Intl` where possible, and generating the underlying SVG data on-the-fly.

 The widget is designed so that the `value` of the `<timezone-picker>` element will always